samsung-cnct/k2/README.md

 docker run $K2OPTS quay.io/samsung_cnct/k2:latest ./bin/update.sh --config $HOME/.kraken/${CLUSTER}.yaml --addnodepools <nodepools,you,wish,to,add> --rmnodepools <nodepools,you,wish,to,remove>
 ```

-## Kubernetes versioning for Krakenlib services
+## Kubernetes versioning for Kraken-lib services
-Krakenlib will use the versions of helm and kubectl appropriate for the Kubernetes version of each cluster.
+Kraken-lib will use the versions of helm and kubectl appropriate for the Kubernetes version of each cluster.
 It does so by determining each cluster's currently-set Kubernetes minor version.
 Because nodepools can have different versions from each other, the minor version is set according to the version of the control plane nodepool in AWS clusters.
-For GKE clusters, Krakenlib uses the Kubernetes version of the last nodepool in the nodePools list.
+For GKE clusters, Kraken-lib uses the Kubernetes version of the last nodepool in the nodePools list.

 ### Handling unsupported versions of helm
 Currently, and for the foreseeable future, new helm releases will be shipped after new Kubernetes releases, resulting in helm possibly not being supported for the latest Kubernetes version.